CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Related Work

 Learning-based approaches, notably imitation learning (IL) and deep reinforcement learning (DRL), have emerged as transformative paradigms in embodied control~\cite{kuutti2020survey}.
 Advances in simulators, e.g., NVIDIA Isaac Gym~\cite{makoviychuk2021isaac} and MuJoCo~\cite{todorov2012mujoco}, have enabled massive parallel experience collection and efficient policy training, lowering the barrier for deploying neural controllers in nonlinear and underactuated systems.

 IL has shown promise in bicycle motion control, primarily by leveraging expert demonstrations to achieve rapid convergence in balancing and trajectory tracking.
-For instance, Weissmann et al. used conditional IL for vision-based bicycle trajectory prediction, achieving good short-term accuracy~\cite{weissmann2021empirical}.
-However, IL policies tend to generalize poorly beyond the training distribution and often require high-quality demonstrations hard to acquire in rare scenarios, making IL less suitable for robust bicycle control in dynamic environments.
+For instance, Weissmann et al. used conditional IL for vision-based bicycle trajectory prediction, achieving favorable short-term accuracy~\cite{weissmann2021empirical}.
+However, IL policies tend to generalize poorly beyond the training distribution and often require high-quality demonstrations, which are hard to acquire in rare scenarios, making IL less suitable for bicycle control in the real world.

-In contrast, DRL enables learning control policies through trial-and-error interactions without relying on expert data, and its capacity for complex dynamic coupling makes it highly suitable for vehicle control~\cite{liu2023reinforcement}.
+In contrast, DRL enables learning control policies through trial-and-error interactions without relying on expert data, making it highly suitable for dynamically coupled vehicle control~\cite{liu2023reinforcement}.
 For instance, DRL has been employed to integrate multiple control objectives such as path tracking and stability in autonomous scooter driving scenarios~\cite{baltes2023deep}, and to achieve robust navigation for vehicles traversing rough and varied terrains~\cite{wiberg2022control}.
 Focusing on the particularly challenging domain of two-wheeled vehicles, Guo et al. developed an RL algorithm based on the nonaffine nonlinear dynamics of a bicycle, successfully demonstrating self-balancing control with preliminary physical validation~\cite{guo2024combined}.

-Nevertheless, achieving robust, effective sim-to-real transfer for a bicycle controlled solely through steering (i.e., without reaction wheels) remains a significant, unaddressed challenge.
-This difficulty stems from two primary factors: the system's inherent instability, particularly at low speeds, and its extreme sensitivity to minute physical discrepancies between the simulated and real-world models.
+Despite significant progress in simulation, achieving robust sim-to-real transfer for bicycles controlled solely through steering (i.e., without reaction wheels) remains a major engineering challenge.
+This difficulty stems from: (1) the system's inherent instability, particularly at low speeds, and (2) its extreme sensitivity to minute physical discrepancies between the simulated and real-world models.
 This represents a substantial gap in advancing autonomous mobility solutions.